JawshuaW/armadillodoc/README.md

 This script requires the following dependency to function properly:

-- **[redm-objectloader](https://github.com/kibook/redm-objectloader)**: A RedM object loader that is necessary for loading and placing custom objects in the ArmadilloDoc environment.
+- **[redm-objectloader](https://github.com/kibook/redm-objectloader)**: Objectloader is necessary for loading the map and objects in the ArmadilloDoc environment.

 You can download and install the **redm-objectloader** by following the instructions in its repository.